varunkumardev/amitmerchant1990.github.io/README.md

 The sourcecode of [amitmerchant.com](https://www.amitmerchant.com)
 ==========================

 This is the codebase of my [personal blog](https://www.amitmerchant.com).
 It's built upon [Jekyll](https://jekyllrb.com/) and using a theme called [Reverie](https://github.com/amitmerchant1990/reverie).
+This is where I write about things which I work on day-to-day basis.

 Suggestions of all kind are welcomed!